danfuzz/samizdat/doc/language-guide/09-module-system.md

 Import statements begin with an `import` keyword; beyond that, the syntax depends on what is being imported.

+`import` statements must always be the first statements in a file, before any other definitions.

 #### Full module import

 To import a module as a whole, indicate the name of the module after the